codingforeternity/datascience/Notes-for-Big-Data-Analysis-with-Scala-and-Spark-Coursera-course.md

     * The sbt task submit allows you to submit your solution for the assignment.
 The submit tasks takes two arguments: your Coursera e-mail address and the submission password.
     * NOTE: the submission password <spass> is not your login password.
 It is located on the Coursera programming assignment page in a frame in the top right.
     * FWC - I had to exit sbt (even though tests were passing correctly) and go back in to get submission to work correctly.
+* Spark better than Hadoop
+  * retains fault tolerance
+  * but massively improves latency by keeping all data in memory